-Overall, Crown Paints Group 2019 performance has been mixed.
-Our subsidiaries Crown Paints Tanzania Ltd, Regal Paints Uganda Ltd and Crown Paints Rwanda Ltd remained relatively low while the Kenyan performance, though remaining profitable declined marginally due to the harsh economic environment.
+Overall, Crown Paints Group's company performance has been a mixed in 2019.
+Our subsidiaries Crown Paints Tanzania Ltd, Regal Paints Uganda Ltd and Crown Paints Rwanda Ltd remained relatively low while the Kenyan performance, though remaining profitable declined marginally due to harsh economic environment.

-The Group's revenue grew by 3% (Ksh 288M) compared to a growth of 13% in 2018 (Ksh 964M).
+The Group's revenue grew by 3% to Ksh 288M compared to a growth of 13% in 2018 to Ksh 964M.
 At profit level, the company performance was quite impressive registering 33.4% profit increase from Ksh 395 million recorded in 2018 to Ksh 527 million in 2019.

-In the year under review, the construction sector, hinged on the Kenyan construction sector that hinged on the governments big four (4) agenda of affordable housing experienced a slump and being one of our mainstays affected our revenues adversely.
-The slump in the industry came about due to the prolonged rains making conditions for construction unfavorable.
-This coupled with liquidity challenges in the market lead to a lower uptake on our products.
+In the year under review, the East Africa construction sector, hinged on the Kenyan Government's big 4 agenda on affordable housing, experienced a slump and being one of our mainstays affected our revenues adversely.
+The slump in the industry came about due to the prolonged rains making conditions for construction unfavorable, coupled with liquidity challenges leading to a lower uptake on our products.
 I am happy to inform you that Rwanda is now on the path to recovery and Uganda and Tanzania are expected to catch up in a similar trajectory in 2021.

-Our sales volume increased to a record high producing an average of three (3) million liters of paint per month.
+Our sales volume however increased to a record high producing an average of 3M liters or paint per month.
 In a bid to sustain the momentum, we continue to reshape the sales and marketing capabilities of the businesses to drive growth and retain our customer base through innovative products, offers and services to meet customer needs.